50 Hikes. 50 States.

 My mom, sister, and I on a cruise to Mexico!

 From there, I jumped into the rest of the world and covered over 50 countries by the time I was 50.
 I’m currently at 62 countries.
 But after my jaunt through Latin America for 5 months, I discovered I missed my beautiful U.S.A. and decided that it’s time to revisit this amazing land, again.
-Thus, I launched my 50 Hikes 50 States Project.
+Thus, I launched my 50 Hikes 50 States Hiking Project.

-50 Hikes 50 States Project
+50 Hikes 50 States Hiking Project

 Here’s the goal: to hike one hike in each state over the next two years.
 How will we do it?